protoship/learn-reasonml-workshop/README.md

 These exercises are originally from a [workshop organized by Jane Street](https://blog.janestreet.com/learn-ocaml-nyc/) for teaching `OCaml` to programmers who work in other languages and who do not necessarily have experience with functional languages.
 [Link to original](https://github.com/janestreet/learn-ocaml-workshop).

-We updated the exercises to make sense to somebody interested in learning Reason.
+We updated the exercises to be useful for someone interested in learning Reason.

 # Setting Up